How Universities in the U.S. are Changing the Way We Think of Hempadmin

-In 2018, the University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) found support from lawmakers in the state capital of Tallahassee to launch a pilot hemp research program.
-However, no state funding was appropriated for this initiative.
+In 2018, the University of Florida Institute of Food and Agricultural Sciences.
+Found support from lawmakers in the state capital of Tallahassee to launch a pilot hemp research program.
+However, no state fund was appropriate for this initiative.
 Green Roads took this opportunity to partner with the university by donating $1.3 million to their newly created program.
 The partnership has helped fund the first phase of research including materials, facilities, and human resources needed for the cultivation and study of industrial hemp.

-“We’re getting this request and input from stakeholders, who are reaching out to us, telling us they need the science,” said interim dean of agricultural sciences Karen Midden.
+“We get this requests and inputs from stakeholders, who reaches us, and tell us they require the science,” said interim dean of agricultural sciences Karen Midden.
 “But we’re also getting it from students — current and potential students — that they would like to have programs to prepare them for work in these areas.”

 Cornell University (Ithaca, New York)

-The Ithaca-based university has established a comprehensive research program to study the potential impact of hemp in the state of New York.
-The Empire State is well-positioned to become a major player in the hemp and CBD industry in the near future, and the Cornell program seeks to find the most efficient ways to facilitate hemp production throughout the state.
+The Ithaca-based university has established a comprehensive research program to study the potential impact of hemp in New York.
+The Empire State is well-positioned to become a major player in the hemp and CBD industry. the Cornell program seeks to find the most efficient ways to facilitate hemp production throughout the state.
 Among its goals, the program will try to uncover potential obstacles in the development of the industry including seed issues and pests.
 Additionally, the university will determine the best varieties for diverse New York conditions.

 Officially known as the Purdue Hemp Project, the program is the most significant hemp initiative in the state of Indiana.
-Made possible through a partnership between the Purdue College of Agriculture and the Purdue Agricultural Experiment Station, the university’s project is composed of industry experts and professionals including faculty and farmers.
+Manufacture is possible through a partnership between the Purdue College of Agriculture and the Purdue Agricultural Experiment Station.
+The university’s project composes of industry experts and professionals including faculty and farmers.

 University of California Los Angeles (Los Angeles, California)

-California is now the largest population in the world with legal adult use of cannabis.
-Los Angeles is predicted to become the capital of the American cannabis and CBD industry, says program director Jeffrey Chen.
-“While our priority is to study the therapeutic potential and health risks of cannabis on the body, brain, and mind, our mission is the interdisciplinary study of the wide-ranging health, legal, economic, and social impacts of cannabis.”
+Above all California is now the largest population in the world with legal adult use of cannabis.
+Meanwhile, Los Angeles is predicted to become the capital of the American cannabis and CBD industry says program director Jeffrey Chen.
+“While our priority is to study the therapeutic potential and health risks of cannabis on the body, brain, and mind. most importantly Our mission is the interdisciplinary study of the wide-ranging health, legal, economic, and social impacts of cannabis.”